Difference Between Positive Economics And Normative Economics

 The Increasing Use of Data Analytics in Positive Economics

-One of the most significant trends in positive economics is the increasing use of data analytics.
+The increasing use of data analytics stands out as a key trends in positive economics.
 With the advent of big data and advanced statistical techniques, economists can now analyze vast amounts of information to identify patterns and relationships that were previously hidden.
 This has led to new insights into a wide range of economic phenomena, from consumer behavior to financial markets.

 The Growing Emphasis on Behavioral Economics